 Where is Byron Bay?

 Byron Bay is a coastal town in New South Wales (NSW) state of Australia.
 It is in the north coast of the state and is more close to Brisbane than Sydney.
-Known for its beautiful surf beaches and the hippie vibes in the town, Byron Bay should definitely be on your list of places to see.
+Known for its beautiful surf beaches and the hippie vibes in the town, Byron Bay should definitely be on your list of places to see when you are traveling in Australia.

 How to get to Byron Bay?

-- The distance between Byron Bay and Sydney is about 770 kilometres north of Sydney and takes about 8 hours 30 minutes to drive.
+Even though Byron Bay is in the New South Wales (NSW) state of Australia, the town is closer to Brisbane than Sydney.
+The distance between Byron Bay and Sydney is about 770 kilometres north of Sydney and by road, the journey takes about 8 hours 30 minutes.

-- The distance between Byron Bay and Brisbane is 166 kilometres and it takes only about 2 hours 10 minutes to drive.
+- The distance between Byron Bay and Brisbane is shorter than the distance between Byron Bay and Sydney.
+The drive is just around 160 kilometres and it takes only a little more than 2 hours to reach.

-- The fastest way to get to Byron Bay is by flying into the town.
-It has its own airport in Ballina, which is about 31 kilometres from the Byron Bay Central Business District (CBD).
+- The fastest and easiest way to get to Byron Bay from any city is by flying into the town.
+There is a domestic airport at Ballina, which is around 30 kilometres from Byron Bay Central Business District (CBD).

-- There are buses that go between Ballina airport and Byron Bay CBD.
-This is definitely a cheaper option but it takes almost an hour to reach the CBD.
+- There are public buses that operate between the Ballina domestic airport and Byron Bay CBD.
+It is a cheaper option when you are traveling solo but it takes almost an hour to reach the CBD.

-- The quickest way to go between the Ballina airport and Byron Bay CBD is by taking a shuttle bus.
-Even though it is pricey (AUD 30 per person for one way), it is a door to door service.
+- The quickest way to go between the Ballina domestic airport and Byron Bay CBD is by taking a shuttle bus.
+Even though it is pricey (AUD 30 per person for one way), it is a door to door service which means that you will be dropped at your accommodation.

 - Contact details of the shuttle are: